pratyushjuyal07/DocuMind/README.md

 # DocuMind
-An AI-powered document intelligence system that allows users to upload PDFs, ask questions, and receive grounded answers with citations
+An AI-powered document intelligence system for semantic document search and citation-aware question answering